 If you are a teacher and your contract has been terminated, non-renewed, or you have been suspended without pay by your district's school board, you may file an appeal in writing to the Commissioner of Education.
 You have 20 calendar days after the decision of the school board of trustees has communicated to you, to file a Petition for Review with the Commissioner of Education.
 Please refer to the instructions for filing a Chapter 21 Petition for Review.

 TEA does not provide forms or pleading examples due the variety of cases that are filed.

 For information on Texas Education Code (TEC), Chapter 21 teacher contracts and Texas Administrative Code Chapter 157 refer to the following:

 - Continuing contracts: Subchapter D and G and Texas Education Code, Chapter 21, section 21.159.

 - Term contracts: Subchapters E and G.

-- Appeals to district court in Travis County: Texas Education Code, section 7.057(d).
+- Appeals to Travis County District Court: Texas Education Code, Section 7.057(d).

-For questions related to hearings and appeals, please contact Christina Eischens, Legal Services Division of Hearings and Appeals at (512) 463-0489.
+For questions related to hearings and appeals, please contact Christina Eischens, Office of the General Counsel, Division of Hearings and Appeals at (512) 463-0489.